shalini-b-s/object_detection_using_R-CNN/README.md

 Implementation of R-CNN Model for object detection from scratch.

-This is a project done by me and my project partner as a part of our certification course in Data Science from Corpnce technologies, Rajajinagar, Bangalore.

 In object detection, we have to classify the objects in an image and also locate where these objects are present in the image.

 There are two types of object detection networks: